How much is the minimum FHA loan down payment?

 Who is the FHA loan program intended to help?

 For many years, successive governments of both parties have seen homeownership as a public good so they have been willing to spend taxpayers’ dollars trying to boost the number of American homeowners.
-Hence, these government-backed programs, including that for FHA loans.
+Government-backed loan programs like FHA home loans are designed to help people who might otherwise be precluded from homeownership.

 You can see from the chart below that the homeownership rate varies considerably and appears particularly susceptible to recessions.